psitech/MIDI-connector-written-in-VB/README.md

 Presented here is a simple MIDI-in to MIDI-out connector.

-Simply select an input and an output, then hit connect.
+Just select an input device & an output device, and hit connect.
+MIDI data will then be forwarded transparently.

 It supports the standard 3-byte MIDI messages but not SYSEX messages.